 - English proficiency (international students will need to submit their TOEFL scores or participate in a SKYPE interview to assess English proficiency)

-To be considered for the program, you must submit the following by May 1, 2014:
+To be considered for the program, you must submit the following by the application deadline:

 - Completed embARC online application with essay

 - $30 application fee